gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 The CSS inline formatting model may seem needlessly complex and, in some ways, even contrary to author expectations.
 Unfortunately, the complexity is the result of creating a style language that is both backward-compatible with pre-CSS web browsers and leaves the door open for future expansion into more sophisticated territory—an awkward blend of past and present.
 It’s also the result of making some sensible decisions that avoid one undesirable effect while causing another.

 For example, the “spreading apart” of lines of text by image and vertically aligned text owes its roots to the way Mosaic 1.0 behaved.
 In that browser, any image in a paragraph would push open enough space to contain the image.
 That’s a good behavior, since it prevents images from overlapping text in other lines.
 So when CSS introduced ways to style text and inline elements, its authors endeavored to create a model that did not (by default) cause inline images to overlap other lines of text.
-However, the same model also meant that a superscript element (sup), for example, would likely also push apart lines of text.
+However, the same model also meant that a superscript element (`sup`), for example, would likely also push apart lines of text.

 Such effects annoy some authors who want their baselines to be an exact distance apart and no further, but consider the alternative.
-If line-height forced baselines to be exactly a specified distance apart, we’d easily end up with inline replaced and vertically shifted elements that overlap other lines of text—which would also annoy authors.
+If `line-height` forced baselines to be exactly a specified distance apart, we’d easily end up with inline replaced and vertically shifted elements that overlap other lines of text—which would also annoy authors.
 Fortunately, CSS offers enough power to create your desired effect in one way or another, and the future of CSS holds even more potential.

 ### 7.3.15 Inline-Block Elements

-As befits the hybrid look of the value name inline-block, inline-block elements are indeed a hybrid of block-level and inline elements.
+As befits the hybrid look of the value name `inline-block`, inline-block elements are indeed a hybrid of block-level and inline elements.
 This display value was introduced in CSS2.1.

 An inline-block element relates to other elements and content as an inline box.
 In other words, it’s laid out in a line of text just as an image would be, and in fact, inlineblock elements are formatted within a line as a replaced element.
 This means the bottom of the inline-block element will rest on the baseline of the text line by default and will not line break within itself.

 Inside the inline-block element, the content is formatted as though the element were block-level.
-The properties width and height apply to it (and thus so does boxsizing), as they do to any block-level or inline replaced element, and those properties will increase the height of the line if they are taller than the surrounding content.
+The properties `width` and `height` apply to it (and thus so does `box-sizing`), as they do to any block-level or inline replaced element, and those properties will increase the height of the line if they are taller than the surrounding content.

 Let’s consider some example markup that will help make this clearer: